 Another bonus is that Maui is great to visit in the winter months: you may be able to spot humpback whales as they migrate through the waters around the island.
 Those who enjoy hiking should make a beeline for Haleakala National Park for some real heaven-on-earth vibes and prime trails through the subtropical wilderness.

-Why Maui is great for first time visitors: We’ve always said that Maui is a bit of Oahu, Big Island, and Kauai.
+Why Maui is great for first time visitors: We’ve always said that Maui is a bit of Oahu, Big Island, and Kauai all-in-one.
 You’ve got those fabulous resorts, the moon-like Haleakala crater, and also great hikes.
 Take it for what you will but if you can’t decide which island to visit in Hawaii as a first time visitor, Maui is never a wrong decision.

 Molokai